RootLearning/CP-Automation/SpecificationsforTestAutomation.md

 _This job can be made easier by scripting!!!!_

-**Powershell scripting** is the best way to automate all our processes.
+**Powershell scripting** is the best way to automate all our process.
 It is 100% automated, consistent, and faster.

-We can help the user by automate the solution,project,class folders creation by Powershell scripting.
+We can help the user by automating the solution,project,class folders creation by Powershell scripting.

 [![](ss2.png)]

-It will reduce Time consumption and allows users to concentrate on the problems more effectively.
+It will reduce Time consumption and allow users to concentrate on the logic for the problems more effectively.